-Publisher: Taschen ISBN: 9783836535960 Author: Barbara Lamprecht Format: Hardcover, 96pp 260x210mm
+Publisher: Taschen, ISBN: 9783836535960, Author: Barbara Lamprecht, Format: Hardcover, 96pp 260x210mm

+In the architecture of Richard Neutra (1892–1970), inside and outside find their perfect modernist harmony.
 Neutra moved to the United States from his native Vienna in 1923 and settled in Los Angeles.
 He displayed his affinity with architectural settings early on with the Lovell House, set on a landscaped hill with views of the Pacific Ocean and Santa Monica Mountains.

 As crisp structures nestle amid natural wonders, we celebrate a particularly holistic brand of modernism which incorporated the ragged lines and changing colors of nature as much as the pared down geometries of the International Style.